pupilfirst/pupilfirst/docs/students.md

 Tags are keywords or strings to associate with the list of students that you're adding, and can be used to quickly filter the list of students in a course.
 You can start typing and pick from the suggested list of tags or create new ones.

 **Notify students, and send them a link to sign into this school.**\
-Use this checkbox to enable or disable onboarding email notifcation for the newly added students.
+Use this checkbox to enable or disable onboarding email notification for the newly added students.

 ### Add multiple students at once